How to Build A Brand (Yes You Should)

 2. Dig Deep: What’s the core purpose of your brand?
 Anchor your story around it.

 3. Humanize: People relate to people, not products.
-Showcase the people behind your brand and the customers who benefit.
+Showcase the people behind your brand and the customers who benefit on your website.

 4. Show, Don’t Tell: Rather than listing features, demonstrate how your product or service fits into the consumer’s life.